Katherine Hall Katherine Hall

 These laws apply to all of God’s chosen people and any foreigners who have turned to God and want to follow His ways.

 God gives instructions for sacrifices to atone for accidental sin.
-God takes the laws about Sabbath seriously, and He kills a man for working on the seventh day.
+God takes the laws about Sabbath seriously, and a man is put to death for working and gathering wood on the seventh day.
 The Israelites begin to put tassels on their clothing as a reminder of the commandments.

 Read More